You probably know that Facebook is the number one social media platform, which most people use.

 Integrating Facebook Plugins on your website will give you more advantages on branding awareness and followers increase on Facebook.
 For blogs or websites with sidebars, you may want to use the Facebook Like Box or Like Button.

-For your website pages and blog posts, it is best to use the Like Button, although you can actually use them both!
+For your website pages and blog posts, it is best to use the Like Button, although you can use them both!
 You may want to consider doing experiments on what’s the best Facebook plug-in for your website.

 8. Use Facebook Ads